xair34/softuni-react-project/README.md

 ## 3. Use a file storage cloud API, e.g., Dropbox, Google Drive, or other for storing the files - will implement
 ## 4. Connect to an external API, like Google Maps, AccuWeather, etc. - Done
 ## 5. Deploy the application in a cloud (Heroku, Firebase) - will attempt

+# Disclaimer: This project uses images and other assets from the Last Epoch game website (https://forum.lastepoch.com/).
+All rights to these images and assets are owned by Eleventh Hour Games, the creators of Last Epoch.
+These assets are used here for educational and non-commercial purposes only.
+# No copyright infringement is intended, and this project is not affiliated with or endorsed by Eleventh Hour Games.
+If there are any issues with the use of these assets, please contact me, and I'll promptly remove them.